hydropandas

 ObsCollection

-Read dino observations within an extent from the server or from a directory with downloaded files.
+Read dino observations from a directory with downloaded files.

 Parameters